What is Net-Effective Rent on New York Rental Listings?

 In our example above, the net effective rent is only a $24 difference per month.
 You might think that that doesn’t sound so bad.

-However, the net amount can sometimes be hundreds off depending on the concessions that are given and the lease term.
+However, the net amount can sometimes be hundreds, depending on the concessions and the lease term.

-This means the actual rent can be dramatically more than what you had originally budgeted for.
+This means the actual rent can be dramatically more than you had initially budgeted.

-It could mean that you won’t be able to rent the apartment after all, which is disappointing.
+It could mean you won’t be able to rent the apartment after all, which is disappointing.

-You Are Actually Paying the Net Rent in the Long Run
+You Are Paying the Net Rent in the Long Run

-Nonetheless, if you don’t mind paying more per month, you will end up paying the equivalent of the net rent by the end of the lease.
+Nonetheless, if you don’t mind paying more monthly, you will pay the equivalent of the net rent by the end of the lease.

-Put aside what you might have spent had you been paying the net rent into a saving account that you can draw from when you start paying your gross rent.
+Put aside what you might have spent had you have been paying the net rent into a savings account that you can draw from when you start paying your gross rent.

 Why Doesn’t the Landlord Just Offer You the Lower Rent Per Month?

-A landlord might be willing to offer you the net effective rent or the reduced sum amortized over the course of your lease.
+A landlord might be willing to offer you the net effective rent or the reduced sum amortized throughout your lease.

 Landlords Have Financial Obligations